 If your grass has been burnt by a spell of hot, dry weather, it has a good chance of recovering with regular watering, and you'll want to do this in the early morning or late evening.
 It may look terrible but don't assume it's dead until you've deep watered regularly for a week or so.
 Although you don't need to flush chemicals from the soil, you do need to get water to the roots, so use the same watering regimen you would use for chemically burnt grass.

 When grass gets parched by the sun, the soil often becomes compacted, which prevents water from soaking in and deprives the roots of oxygen.
-Running over the lawn with an aerator helps remedy this by loosening the soil and providing pockets into which water can seep.
+Running over the lawn with a core aerator helps remedy this by loosening the soil and providing pockets into which water can seep.
 Refrain from mowing and stay off the grass as much as possible until it recovers and begins to turn green.

 You May Need to Reseed